WordPress/openverse/documentation/projects/proposals/monitoring/run_book_samples/stable_run_book_sample.md

 After confirming there is not a total outage, you need to identify the source of the slowdown.
 Historically the source of response time increases have been issues in dead link filtering.
-Check for dead link timing first and foremost and check for increased 5xx on the route that may indicate issues with completing the dead link process.
+Check for dead link timing first and foremost and check for increased 5xx responses on the route that may indicate issues with completing the dead link process.

 After that, check Elasticsearch pagination and total query time per search